top of page

 -Running in a fully recovered pair of shoes helps reduce injury and makes your shoes last longer.
 By allowing shoes at least a day off, you’re not running on the already-compressed cushion.
 Here is a wonderful study quantifying the effects and implications of running on "aged" running shoes.

--Variety is the key to injury-free running by making sure you never overload any one muscle, tendon, or ligament in the exact same way over and over.
-Change up your training by running different routes and surfaces, as well as wearing different shoes.
+-Variety is the key to injury-free running.
+Avoid overloading any one muscle, tendon, or ligament in the exact same way repeatedly.
+Be sure to change up your training by running different routes and surfaces, as well as wearing different shoes.
 No two running shoes are 100% identical, even the same models.
 There’s always a slight difference that offers a slightly different ride.

 -If you’re a higher mileage runner or long distance triathlete, look into trying an entirely different model shoe for contrasting runs: easy runs vs. tempo runs, etc. Stay in the same category and cushion level that works for you, but branch out to another model or another brand.
 This creates even more variety, which helps strengthen different muscles, tendons, and ligaments.

--Look for a more cushioned shoe (Nike Invincible, Saucony Ride, Asics Cumulus, Nike Vomero) for your long runs to absorb shock and give your feet a bit of a break.
-For shorter distance and speed work, you’ll want a lighter, perhaps carbon-plated shoe (Saucony Endorphin Pro, Asics Metaspeed, Nike Next%) that won’t weigh you down.
+-Look for a more cushioned shoe (Nike Invincible, New Balance Balos or New Balance More V5, Asics Novablast) for your long aerobic runs to absorb shock and give your feet a bit of a break.
+For more uptempo long distances or speed work, you’ll want a lighter, perhaps carbon/composite-plated shoe (HOKA Mach 6, New Balance SC Trainer, Saucony Endorphin Speed, Adidas Boston 12, Asics Superblast) that won’t weigh you down.

--On the contrary, nearly everyone can run safely in lightweight flexible shoes (Saucony Kinvara) once a week for 20-30 minutes.
-This will promote an eccentric contraction within the Achilles but will create damage to the tissue.
+-Varying your shoe selection (minimal vs maximal) based on the type of session can promote an eccentric contraction within the Achilles but may create damage to the tissue.
 This damage is ok, as long as we allow it to heal appropriately and maintain flexibility of the calf and achilles to accommodate for the increased available range of motion that a minimal shoe gives us.
 Don’t skimp on the eccentric calf raises and don't be afraid to get in the grass.

 Most running or bone stress injuries stem from repetitive strain—too much of the same forces applied to vulnerable body parts.
 Vary your running routes along with your your shoe drop and cushion levels to protect your body.
 When the time is right, don’t be afraid to test new brands within the same category to stay injury-free.